dfinity/portal/docs/references/cli-reference/dfx-canister.md

 ## dfx canister start

-Use the `dfx canister start` command to restart a stopped canister on theicor the local canister execution environment.
+Use the `dfx canister start` command to restart a stopped canister on the {platform} or the local canister execution environment.

 In most cases, you run this command after you have stopped a canister to properly terminate any pending requests as a prerequisite to upgrading the canister.